Find good advice and information about how to prepare for an online assessment here.

 Will I need special computer skills?

-No. You just need an online workstation with a stable internet connection and the current version of Flash Player, and of course you should know how to work with a keyboard and a mouse.
+No. You just need an online workstation with a stable internet connection and of course you should know how to work with a keyboard and a mouse.
 Everything else will be explained during the assessment by means of easily understandable instructions.

 What do I need to keep in mind?